dotnet/csharpstandard/standard/expressions.md

 <!-- markdownlint-disable MD028 -->

 <!-- markdownlint-enable MD028 -->
 > *Note*: When reading code using an `= ref` operator, it can be tempting to read the `ref` part as being part of the operand.
 This is particularly confusing when the operand is a conditional `?:` expression.
-For example, when reading `ref int a = ref b ? ref x : ref y;` it's important to read this as `= ref` being the operator, and `b ? ref x : ref y` being the right operand: `ref int a = ref (b ? ref x : ref y);`.
+For example, when reading `ref int a = ref b ? ref x : ref y;` it’s important to read this as `= ref` being the operator, and `b ? ref x : ref y` being the right operand: `ref int a = ref (b ? ref x : ref y);`.
 Importantly, the expression `ref b` is *not* part of that statement, even though it might appear so at first glance. *end note*

-### 12.21.3 Compound assignment
+### 12.21.4 Compound assignment

 If the left operand of a compound assignment is of the form `E.P` or `E[Ei]` where `E` has the compile-time type `dynamic`, then the assignment is dynamically bound ([§12.3.3](expressions.md#1233-dynamic-binding)).
 In this case, the compile-time type of the assignment expression is `dynamic`, and the resolution described below will take place at run-time based on the run-time type of `E`.
 If the left operand is of the form `E[Ei]` where at least one element of `Ei` has the compile-time type `dynamic`, and the compile-time type of `E` is not an array, the resulting indexer access is dynamically bound, but with limited compile-time checking ([§12.6.5](expressions.md#1265-compile-time-checking-of-dynamic-member-invocation)).